 This guide, updated April 2019, supports attorneys, law students, paralegals and other advocates working to prevent the deportation of asylum-seeking families who have recently arrived in the United States.
+Please note that since April 2019, laws and policies affecting asylum seekers have continued to change rapidly, and advocates should take care to review the latest legal standards.

 The Asylum Seeker Advocacy Project (ASAP) prepared “Vindicating the Rights of Asylum Seekers at the Border and Beyond: A Guide to Representing Asylum Seekers in Expedited Removal and Reinstatement of Removal Proceedings” after assisting hundreds of asylum seeking women and children.
 While the guide is informed by our experience in the family detention context, the information is relevant to any asylum seeker in expedited removal or reinstatement of removal proceedings.